Grand Lake St. Marys, Ohio, USA

 Also known as: Grand Lake

-Welcome to the ultimate guide for history, statistics, local fun facts and the best things to do at Grand Lake St. Marys.
+Welcome to the ultimate guide to Grand Lake St. Marys!
+Article topics include:

 Grand Lake St. Marys was created as a storage reservoir for the Miami and Erie Canal.
 Known as a canal feeder lake, it is one of several reservoirs that were used to keep water levels stable and maintain the canal’s five foot depth.
 Construction of Grand Lake was started in 1837 and completed in 1845.
 At the time of its completion, it was the largest manmade reservoir in the world.
 Today, it is still the largest inland lake in the state of Ohio.